Hitting the Music in West Coast Swing Pt. 2

 • Directly to Crowd Charge (can style with Leader's Drape if in Handshake Hold)

-• Right Inside-Turn Endings
+• Right-Side Left-Turn Endings

 • Duck into Facing-Each-Other Side-by-Side